-Misfat Al Abriyeen is a tiny hill village, high in the Hajar Mountains.
-It is one of the oldest and prettiest settlements in Oman.
+Misfat Al Abriyeen is a tiny hill village, high in the Hajar Mountains, which is located in Wilayt Al Hamra in A’Dakhiliyah Region.
+It is one of the oldest and prettiest settlements in Oman located approximately 1000 meters above sea level.
 Mountain springs provide water for verdant agricultural terraces growing dates and bananas.
 This land of shade and greenery is in sharp contrast to the naked scorched mountainsides all around.

 Misfat is wrapped around a headland and runs along two valleys, clinging to the south side of a steep mountain.
 The streets are narrow, rough and steep.